Quilt maple

-Quilt or quilted maple refers to a type of figure in maple wood.
+Quilt maple or quilted maple refers to a type of figure in maple wood.
 It is seen on the tangential plane (flat-sawn) and looks like a wavy "quilted" pattern, often similar to ripples on water.
 The highest quality quilted figure is found in the Western Big Leaf species of maple.
 It is a distortion of the grain pattern itself.
 Prized for its beauty, it is used frequently in the manufacturing of musical instruments, especially guitars.